OpenVSP/OpenVSP/README.md

    - `VSP_INSTALL_API_TEST` -- Set to include the `apitest` executable
      in the installation package.

+   - `VSP_COPY_API` -- Copy OpenVSP API libraries and headers to `api` directory in the build directory.
+This makes it easier to develop external C++ programs that use the OpenVSP API.
+This option currently only works on MacOS and Linux.

 ##### OpenVSP project variables:

    - `VSP_LIBRARY_PATH` -- Set this variable to point at the